 6 WAYS TO PARTICIPATE

 CONVENE: Get together with friends and members of your network to discuss the current challenge topic.
-Make it an informal gathering, join an existing OpenIDEO Meetup or start your own.
+Make it an informal gathering, join an existing OpenIDEO Chapter or apply to start your own by launching an Outpost.

 LEARN: There’s tons of knowledge to gain from our community’s diverse perspectives and from our challenge process.
 Dive into topics like health, poverty alleviation, the environment and community empowerment in ways you never have before.